bikajkula/Bus_reservations/README.md

 PHP app for reserving bus seats

 ## Usage
-You can select a seat by clicking on it or by typing it in form.
+You can select a seat by clicking on it or by typing its number in form.